Crimson Desert’s Save Systems Explained: Autosaving, Manual Saving, Cross-Platform Progress

 Crimson Desert employs two common save methods: Autosave and Save Anytime.
 This combination of systems is the best approach for an Open World, offering a lot of freedom without interrupting exploration.

-Without the option to save at any time, open-world games tend to fall short, especially in exploration aspects.
+You can also save the game at any given time.
+I recommend that you do this every few hours.
 Having to backtrack to the nearest save and remember to return later can often be a hassle in that regard.

 Saving anywhere both eliminates that hassle and makes the game more accessible to those who can’t commit to longer play sessions, so long as they keep note of what they were doing last.